• Skip to main content

 Malicious extensions to the Chrome Web Store

-A report by security company Radware shows that Google Chrome users have been exposed to yet another wave of malicious extensions offered by the official Chrome Web Store.
+A report by security company Radware shows that its users Chrome were exposed to yet another wave of malicious extensions offered to them by the official Chrome Web Store.

 Η Radware company reports that these extensions were used to execute "credential theft, encryption, click fraud and more".
 According to Radware analysis, the malware they discovered was active at least as of March 2018.
 It has infected more than 100.000 user devices in more than 100 countries and has installed at least seven other different Chrome extensions with malicious content, using following attack method: